 It is possible for what would otherwise be an infringement of section 8 to be constitutional if the person concerned waives their constitutional right to privacy.
-For such waiver/consent to be valid, it must be fully informed and voluntary.
+For such waiver/consent to be valid, it must be fully informed and voluntar given by the rights holder.
 To be fully informed, a person must be provided with sufficient information to make the preference meaningful (R. v.
 Borden, 3 S.C.R.
 145).
 For the consent to be voluntary, the person must have had a real choice in providing the purported consent (see Godbout v.
 Longueuil (City), 3 S.C.R.
 844 at paragraph 72; Syndicat Northcrest v.
 Amselem, 2 S.C.R.
 551 at paragraph 98).

 2. Was the search or seizure reasonable?

 Because the purpose of section 8 is to prevent unjustified searches before they happen, the default standard is a system of prior authorization.
 More specifically, the default standard has three elements: (1) prior authorization; (2) granted by a neutral and impartial arbiter capable of acting judicially; (3) based on reasonable and probable grounds to believe that an offence has been committed and there is evidence to be found at the place to be search.

 The warrant granting power in a statute must involve a true grant of discretion to the decision-maker (Baron at page 435; see also Kourtessis v.
 M.N.R., 2 S.C.R.
 53) and must be specific in its focus.